-Determine the grazing angle of a ground target located 1000 m away from the sensor.
+Determine the grazing angle (in degrees) of a path to a ground target located 1.0 km from a sensor.
 The sensor is mounted on a platform that is 300 m above the ground.

 The grazing angle is the angle between a line from the sensor to a surface target, and a tangent to the earth at the site of that target.

 For the curved earth model with an effective earth radius of Re, the grazing angle is:

 For the flat earth model, the grazing angle is:

 Long, Maurice W. Radar Reflectivity of Land and Sea, 3rd Ed.
 Boston: Artech House, 2001.

 Ward, J. "Space-Time Adaptive Processing for Airborne Radar Data Systems," Technical Report 1015, MIT Lincoln Laboratory, December, 1994.